Why Women Car Shoppers Drive Home

 Furthermore, three of the cars most popular with women were among the top five cars ranked as the least expensive to own: the fifth-ranked Nissan Versa (60.58 percent female owned), the fourth-ranked Toyota Yaris (61.86 percent) and the top-ranked Honda Fit (80.46 percent).

 Even among wealthy buyers, women favored affordability, opting for some of the least-expensive luxury models.
 "By contrast," Road & Driver reported, "the luxury vehicles with the highest percentage of male drivers are among the priciest, fastest and flashiest around."

-Women over-prepare to compensate
+Women over-prepare to compensate for low confidence

 Researchers believe there's at least one reason women do more research before buying a car: They think they need to.

-The survey also noted that 72 percent of men said they felt confident in the "ins and outs of buying a vehicle," whereas only 38 percent of women did.
+The survey noted 72 percent of men said they felt confident in the "ins and outs of buying a vehicle," whereas only 38 percent of women did.
 Similarly, 72 percent of men said they felt confident negotiating with a car dealer, while 38 percent of women did.

-The survey also found that "confidence" ranks fourth among sentiments women experience when buying a car, right behind "apprehension" and "nervousness."
+The survey also found "confidence" ranks fourth among sentiments women experience when buying a car, right behind "apprehension" and "nervousness."